Current Events

 Asian Americans aren’t supposed to fail.
 Remember when an A- grade was an “Asian F”?

-Welcome to the “Permission to Fail” Artist Salon
+Welcome to the “Permission to Fail” Artist Salon Series

 Asian American Arts Chicago showcases unfinished works and performances from local AAPINH artists in film, sculpture, dance, theatre, fine art, and more.

-Be a part of history at this first ever of its kind Asian American artists’ salon at Chicago’s world class venue, Lookingglass Theatre Company in the historic Water Tower Water Works.
+Be a part of history at this first ever of its kind Asian American artists’ salon series.
+Check out the program and recap video from the inaugural salon in October, 2025 at Lookingglass Theatre.